ChloeZzzzz/Sheltero/README.md

 ## Features
 **Sign up**

-We have implemented a sign up function which would allow candidates to sign up onto our website; the data is currently stored in the models folder, and is therefore not connected to a cloud database.
-However, the user is still allowed to signup.
+We have implemented a sign up function which would allow candidates to sign up onto our website; the data is currently stored using MongoDB Atlas.
 Candidates could pick whether they are an employee or employer.
 To ensure protection of user's personal information, the user's password is encrypted before saving into the 'database'.

 To access the signup function, simply click on the url link below, or visit the homepage and click on the *signup button*